 With Spiratex's ram and screw extrusion technologies, your custom extrusion can be manufactured using virtually any thermoplastic polymer.
-Our decades of experience working with plastic material suppliers on the development of extrusion grade polymers can be put to use for you as well.
-The following list gives some examples of plastics we can use to extrude into your specific tube or profile.
-Keep in mind additives such as UV stabilizers, flame retardants, and glass fiber can be added to enhance the properties of your custom design.
-For special needs involving custom blends and alloys or just technical assistance, please give us a call.
+We've worked with plastic material suppliers for decades on the development of extrusion grade polymers.
+The following list gives some examples of plastics we use to extrude into your specific tube or profile.
+(Keep in mind additives such as UV stabilizers, flame retardants, and glass fiber can be added to enhance the properties of your custom design).
+For questions involving custom blends and alloys or technical assistance, please e-mail us.

 ABS (Acrylonitrile Butadiene Styrene)

 ABS is an amorphous material, like RPVC, and is naturally ivory in color.
 It is made of three components: Acrylonitrile, Butadiene, and Styrene, with varying degrees of each.

 Acrylonitrile gives the material chemical resistance and heat stability.

 Butadiene gives it mechanical toughness and impact strength.